degiz/kobo2calibre/README.md

 # installation

-You can use `poetry install` to install all the dependencies:
+The script itself doesn't have dependencies, but if you want to contribute, you can use `poetry install` to install all the dev dependencies:

 ```bash
 poetry update && poetry install